Associate Professor of Teaching

-She also created the Alternate Spring Break Program which aims to give students an opportunity to intern for the week in nationally iconic organizations like the National Archives and Records Administration, the Smithsonian, several Presidential Libraries, MIT, etc.
+She also created the Alternative Spring Break Program which aims to give students an opportunity to intern for the week in nationally iconic organizations like the National Archives and Records Administration, the Smithsonian, several Presidential Libraries, MIT, etc.

-Lastly she manages several educational projects in the Digital Media Projects Lab (the DMPL) to enhance students hands-on skills with obsolescent formats in all forms of A/V and manuscript material.
+Lastly, she manages several educational projects in the Digital Media Projects Lab (the DMPL) to enhance students hands-on skills with obsolescent formats in all forms of A/V and manuscript material.

 Coordinator of the Archival Administration Certificate Program

 Faculty Advisor of the NDSA Student Group

 Practicum Coordinator for the Archival and Digital Content Management areas

 Member, WSU Diversity, Equity, and Inclusion Council